open-5g/openrangym/_posts/tutorials/2022-04-11-scope-coloran-o-ran.md

 - `e2rtmansim`, which leverages the RIC Message Router (RMR) protocol to route the E2 messages inside the RIC
 - `db`, which maintains a database of the RAN nodes connected to the RIC

 After the building process completes, the Docker images are initialized as containers on a Colosseum Standard Radio Node (SRN), and listen for incoming connections from RAN nodes implementing an E2 termination endpoint.
-The container logs can be read through the `docker logs` command, e.g., `docker logs e2term -f` shows the logs of the E2 termination (`e2term`) container.
+The container logs can be read through the `docker logs` command, e.g., `docker logs e2term -f | grep gnb` shows the logs of the E2 termination (`e2term`) container.

 ### Connecting the SCOPE Base Station to ColO-RAN Near-RT RIC